Explore New Zealand's warmest regions touring both coastlines

 Continue on to the stunning Doubtless Bay, where you can enjoy lunch at the Mangonui Fish Shop.

 The road leading into Kerikeri is bordered by orchards, and roadside stalls selling seasonal fruit.
 Look for signs that lead the way to artists’ studios, which give this district its creative personality.

 In Kerikeri you’ll find galleries, cafes, vineyards and fascinating historic sites such as the Stone Store and the Mission House(opens in new window).
 There are also superb bush walks in the area – Rainbow Falls is a perfect picnic spot.

 The Tutukaka Coast, near Whangārei was named one of the top coastal destinations in the world by National Geographic Traveller.

 Tutukaka is also the gateway to the Poor Knights Islands, a protected marine reserve known for the clarity of its water and abundant sea life.
 Jacques Cousteau called the Poor Knights Islands one of the top ten dive sites.
 Click here for a journey map(opens in new window) for this area.

 Travel the Whangārei Heads scenic drive as it winds through pohutakawa fringed bays with stunning views to the wild and beautiful beaches.
 View recommended journey map(opens in new window) for this region.

 Slowly make your way back to Auckland via the coastal road.

-You will come across beach after beach along the Ruakaka, Waipu, Bream Bay and Mangawhai coastal environment.
+Admire beach after beach along the Ruakaka, Waipu, Bream Bay and Mangawhai coastal road.

 Back in Auckland, finish your journey with a sunset kayak to Rangitoto or watch the city's glittering lights from the summit of Mount Eden.